ycombinator/elastic-stack-testing/README.md

   If using Vagrant/Virtualbox through buildenv.sh script, a directory is created in ait_workspace that contains the Vagrantfile.
 The directory is prefixed with the build id.

-  If the VM is running and you want to ssh or destroy the vagrant machine, the AIT_ANSIBLE_PLAYBOOK env must be set but does not have to point to an actual playbook.
-If doing a vagrant up, then AIT_ANSIBLE_PLAYBOOK must point to a valid playbook.
+  If the VM is running and you want to ssh, destroy or up the vagrant machine, the AIT_ANSIBLE_PLAYBOOK env must be set but does not have to point to an actual playbook if you are running a playbook, but one has run before.

   - AIT_ANSIBLE_PLAYBOOK=1 vagrant ssh
   - AIT_ANSIBLE_PLAYBOOK=1 vagrant destroy -f